VenkMallikarjun/BayesENproteomics/README.md

   * pep_fdr = Optional.
 Scalar number >0 and <=1 denotes peptide false discovery p-value cutoff.
 Following Benjamini-Hochberg adjustment, peptides with identification p-values above this threshold will be discarded.
 Defaults to 0.2.

   * nDB = Optional.
 Scalar number indicating number of databases used for peptide annotation.
 Defaults to 1.

+  * impute_method = Optional.
+String denoting imputation methods to be used.
+Options are: 'bpca' - Bayesian PCA decomposition of matrix and reassembly of missing values; 'knn' - mean of 11 nearest neighbours determined by euclidian distance; 'dgd' - random imputation from a downshifted Gaussian distribution; and 'ami' - adaptive multiple imputation as detailed in the preprint.

 ### Mixed-species example